pinecone-dot-website/taxonomy-taxi/readme.txt

 1. Your edit posts table (/wp-admin/edit.php) will now show all associated taxonomies automatically!

 == Changelog ==
+= .75 =
+* Fix data to show in column on hierarchical post types

 = .7 =
 * Use wp_dropdown_categories() for filtering ui

+= 0.61 =
+* Fix for hierarchical post types

 = .6 =
 * Minor cleanup, use WP_Post class for post results